moonycoin/moony/docs/tokenomics/reserve-contract.md

 # Reserve Contract

-Moony has a permanently capped supply of 21 million tokens.
-At genesis, the entire supply is deposited into the Moony reserve, an immutable smart contract deployed on the Solana blockchain.
-It serves as the foundation of Moony's distribution system, enabling anyone to acquire or redeem tokens directly onchain without intermediaries.
+Moony has a fixed maximum supply of 21 million tokens, enforced by immutable onchain logic.
+New tokens are issued exclusively through a smart contract reserve deployed on the Solana blockchain, enabling users to mint Moony by depositing USDC, a US dollar stablecoin issued by Circle Internet Group, Inc.

 No tokens were allocated to any team, treasury, investors, or insiders.
-Instead, the supply remains unissued until users interact with the contract.
-This design ensures a fair start, eliminates insider advantages, and aligns issuance with real demand through onchain interaction.
+Instead, the supply remains unissued until users interact with the reserve contract.
+This design eliminates discretionary allocation and central oversight, replacing them with a transparent, rules-based issuance process.

 ### Core Mechanisms